 Having a philosophy and a process of investing is very important.
-The cores of our approach is to control our emotions and make a series of well thought out good investment decisions.
+The cores of our approach are to control our emotions and make a series of well thought out good investment decisions.

 If we can control our emotions, then we can focus on a good analysis and portfolio construction.
 If we do not control our emotions, then we will fail to beat the markets or control risk like 80% of other investors fail.

 Three Types of Portfolios